cpwan/Attack-Adaptive-Aggregation-in-Federated-Learning/README.md

 The trained network will be saved to `./aggNet/`.

-To change the aggregation network used for defensing the federated attacks, change the `path_to_aggNet` in server.py
+To change the aggregation network used for defending the federated attacks, change the `path_to_aggNet` in server.py